niilante/FFCK/docs/FAQ/FAQ.md

 * [Snowflake](https://addons.mozilla.org/de/firefox/addon/torproject-snowflake/)

-## Why is "Safe-browsing" etc disabled, shouldn't that protect me against malware?
+## Why is “Safe-browsing” etc disabled, shouldn't that protect me against malware?

 * Any kind of censorship (no matter if meant well or not) is in general a bad thing.
 * Blacklisting the whole internet will never work.
-A malware author could still get it's way around, whenever a whitelist domain loads additional third-party payload from a malware domain (which is not on the list).
+A malware author could still get it’s way around, whenever a whitelist domain loads additional third-party payload from a malware domain (which is not on the list).
 * The hash is unique and can expose you or reveal your browsing habits (_addressed by configuration hardening_)
 * An attacker can use the open source domain list to build strategies in order to bypass them, which means such filter lists are depending on how often and well they are maintained.
 In other words an attacker could grab the list, check if he is on the list or randomize the name each time your Browser loads the payload.
-Such filter lists can't work with regular expressions since this would break legitimate domains too.
+Such filter lists can’t work with regular expressions since this would break legitimate domains too.
 * Some filter lists cause a lot traffic.
 * The filter lists are maybe stored on Google (CDN) Server (which then might tracks you).

 If you want such censorship or blocking I suggest you [work with your own list instead](https://www.monperrus.net/martin/anti-phishing-protection-without-google-safebrowsing) which YOU can control and not any organization which you have no control over.
-I suggest [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) or/uMatrix/uBo combination which allowing you to create/use your own lists or allowing you to make exclusions, another benefit is that those are faster compared to Google's or Mozilla's Safe browsing (_needs more evidence_).
+I suggest [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) or/uMatrix/uBo combination which allowing you to create/use your own lists or allowing you to make exclusions, another benefit is that those are faster compared to Google's or Mozilla’s Safe browsing (_needs more evidence_).

-## Why aren't digital Signatures enforced by default to prevent Malware downloads?
+## Why aren’t digital Signatures enforced by default to prevent Malware downloads?

 There is a high chance of false positives, one [popular example is Notepad++](https://www.bleepingcomputer.com/news/software/notepad-no-longer-code-signed-dev-wont-support-overpriced-cert-industry/) which is now maybe blocked.
 The operation system should also protect you already against known malware techniques (_needs more evidence_).